D-CellX/Vengeful-WoW/README.md

-# Ymerheim-Core
+# Ymirheim-Core
 Trinitycore Forked 3.3.5a Emulator  :shipit: | WOTLK

-# Ymerheim Database
+# Ymirheim Database
 bug reports from players and fixes applied by our team.

 # How To use "The Issue Tracker"